-Un Un With a handy dialog you can study logs on any operation carried by the program.
+With a handy dialog you can study logs on any operation carried by the program.
 To make this job as easy as possible, all the information is structurally divided, besides there is the possibility to see the disk layout before and after an operation, what is very convenient.

-In order to view logs on carried out operations call the View Logs dialog in the Main Menu: Tools > View Logs...
+In order to view logs on carried out operations select in the Main Menu: Tools > View Log Files